jamescherti/kirigami.el/README.md

   * `hide-ifdef-mode`
   * `origami-mode`
   * `treesit-fold-mode`
-* In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, and `org-mode`.
+* In addition to unified interface, the kirigami package enhances folding behavior in `outline-mode`, `outline-minor-mode`, `markdown-mode`, and `org-mode`.
 It ensures that deep folds open reliably and allows folds to be closed even when the cursor is positioned inside the content.
 Additionally, it resolves upstream Emacs issues, such as [bug#79286](https://lists.gnu.org/archive/html/bug-gnu-emacs/2025-08/msg01128.html).

 ## Installation